-Geri stood on her pegs, scanning the field.
 The flowers on the hillside did not capture her attention this direction.
 She was watching for people, taking note of hazards along the way.
 This was a terrible place for children, a playground from hell…at which point her mind wandered, but for only a second, not that it would have made a difference.
 She felt a tug and then a sting at her chest.
 Something yanked her backwards off her bike.
 She hit the ground hard as the Yamaha went careening into an automobile carcass.
-For a split second, she thought she had been shot.

 Pain was shooting up her right side.
-She tried to stand, but a scrawny boy appeared out of nowhere and rammed her.
+She got to her knees and tried to stand, but a scrawny boy appeared out of nowhere and rammed her.

 “What the…” She stumbled, landed on her arm and cried out in pain.

 There were two boys.
 The larger of them was kicking her in the gut.
-The younger one was kicking her from behind.
-The armor protected her against the worst of their blows.
+The younger was kicking her from behind.
+Thankfully, her armor protected her against the worst of their blows.
 She remained on the ground, guarding her injured arm as best she could.